nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 </details>

-This will dump png files containing the images, which are also shown below.
+This will dump pdf files containing the images as before, which are also shown below.

 ![PANY_SFS_compare_barplot](../files/PANY_SFS_compare_barplot.png)